Chart Color Schemes

 AreaSearch assessment of residential development activity positions Warradale among the top 25% of areas assessed nationwide

-Warradale has recorded approximately 180 residential properties granted approval per year over the past five financial years, totalling 901 homes.
-As of FY26, 92 approvals have been recorded.
-On average, 1.7 people moved to the area annually for each dwelling built between FY21 and FY25.
-This indicates balanced supply and demand, with stable market conditions.
+Warradale has recorded approximately 180 residential properties granted approval annually over the past five financial years, totalling 901 homes.
+In FY26 so far, 109 approvals have been recorded.
+On average, 1.7 people per year moved to the area for each dwelling built between FY21 and FY25.
+This indicates a balanced supply and demand, creating stable market conditions.

 The average expected construction cost value of new homes is $233,000, aligning with regional trends.
-In FY26, commercial approvals totalling $11.7 million have been registered, indicating moderate levels of commercial development.
+This financial year has seen $11.7 million in commercial approvals, indicating moderate levels of commercial development.
 Compared to Greater Adelaide, Warradale records 51.0% more new home approvals per person, offering buyers greater choice.
 New building activity comprises approximately 54.0% standalone homes and 46.0% townhouses or apartments, providing options across different price points.

 With around 89 people per approval, Warradale reflects a developing area.
-According to the latest AreaSearch quarterly estimate, Warradale is expected to grow by 3,880 residents through to 2041.
+By 2041, Warradale is projected to grow by 2,948 residents.
 At current development rates, new housing supply should comfortably meet demand, potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development